Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Stationarity Conditions

-To prove existence of Lagrange multipliers for \eqref{eq:MPCC}, a suitable constraint qualification condition has to be satisfied.
-For this type of problems, however, it can be shown that standard nonlinear programming constraint qualification conditions such as LICQ and MFCQ do not hold, even for very simple problem instances.
-Therefore, tailor-made constraint qualification conditions have been proposed in last years for MPCC, along with different notions of stationarity such as Clarke-stationarity, Mordukovich-stationarity and Strong-stationarity \cite{flegel2005guignard,flegel2007optimality}.
+To prove existence of Lagrange multipliers for \eqref{eq:MPCC} a suitable constraint qualification condition has to be satisfied.
+For this type of problems, however, it can be shown that standard nonlinear programming constraint qualification conditions such as \emph{Linear Independence Constraint Qualification (LICQ)} or \emph{Mangasarian-Fromovitz Constraint Qualification (MFCQ)} do not hold, even for very simple problem instances (see, e.g., \cite{dlrvillacis2021}).
+Therefore, tailor-made constraint qualification conditions have been proposed in last years for MPCC, along with different notions of stationarity such as \emph{Clarke-stationarity}, \emph{Mordukovich-stationarity} and \emph{Strong-stationarity} \cite{flegel2005guignard,flegel2007optimality}.

-To formulate the MPCC constraint qualification conditions, let us start by defining the tangent cone $\Tcal_X(x)$ and the MPCC-linearized tangent cone $\Lcal_X^{MPCC}(x)$. \begin{definition} Let $x^*\in X$ be feasible for \eqref{eq:MPCC}. \begin{itemize} \item The tangent (Bouligand) cone to a set $X$ at the point $x^*$ is given by
+To formulate different MPCC constraint qualification conditions, let us start by defining the tangent cone $\Tcal_X(x)$ and the MPCC-linearized tangent cone $\Lcal_X^{MPCC}(x)$. \begin{definition} Let $x^*\in X$ be feasible for \eqref{eq:MPCC}. \begin{itemize} \item The tangent (Bouligand) cone to a set $X$ at the point $x^*$ is given by